 Responsible decision-making is the ability to “make caring and constructive choices about personal behavior and social interactions across diverse situations.”
 As students create and post videos, they have to make smart decisions about what to post and what information to share in their videos.
 With the help from the teacher, who can approve or reject their videos, students develop critical thinking and awareness of what’s acceptable in a safe environment.

 Alignment to Standards

-LUV’s course content is directly aligned with World-Readiness Standards for Learning Languages and the Intercultural Communication Proficiency Benchmarks.
-It incorporates the NCSSFL-ACTFL Can-Do Statements for intercultural communication and makes it easier for teachers to integrate culture into their curriculum.
+LUV’s course content is aligned with the Intercultural Communication Proficiency Benchmarks and makes it easier for teachers to integrate culture into their curriculum.
 In each module, students introduce, investigate, interact, and reflect on specified cultural topics in a target language.
 Self-assessment and teacher assessment tools help students quantify what they’re learning about culture as they use their language to connect with their global partners.

 LUV Global Connections courses break down classroom walls and facilitate student-centered discovery, cultural learning, project collaboration, and virtual exchanges between young people from around the world on a safe and secure platform.

 The LUV Global Connections program easily and seamlessly pairs students with peers in another country to collaborate on projects while developing global perspectives and cross-cultural understanding.

 About Gosia Jaros-White